muhammad-fiaz/gpt/README.md

 ### Weights License

-The pre-trained GPT-2 model Weight is released under the [GPT-2 License](https://huggingface.co/openai-community/gpt2/tree/main) on Huggingface, and also you can refer on github [https://github.com/openai/gpt-2/blob/master/LICENSE](https://github.com/openai/gpt-2/blob/master/LICENSE), which allows for research and commercial use but with certain restrictions regarding model usage and the generation of harmful content.
+The pre-trained GPT-2 model Weight is released under the [GPT-2 License](https://huggingface.co/openai-community/gpt2/tree/main) on Huggingface, and also you can refer on [GitHub](https://github.com/openai/gpt-2/blob/master/LICENSE), which allows for research and commercial use but with certain restrictions regarding model usage and the generation of harmful content.

 ### Credits

-This implementation is inspired by and based on the work from the [OpenAI GPT-2 repository](https://github.com/openai/gpt-2), which provides the foundational model and techniques for text generation.
+This implementation is inspired by and based on the work from the [GPT-2 repository](https://github.com/openai/gpt-2), which provides the foundational model and techniques for text generation.
 We have built upon these concepts to create this PyTorch-based version.

 Additionally, this implementation is also based on the "Attention is All You Need" paper, which introduced the Transformer architecture that serves as the foundation for GPT models.